nrwl/nx/docs/shared/tutorials/npm-workspaces.md

 - `Which scripts are cacheable?` - Choose `typecheck`, `build` and `lint`
 - `Does the "typecheck" script create any outputs?` - Enter nothing
 - `Does the "build" script create any outputs?` - Enter `dist`
-- `Does the "lint" script creggggggate any outputs?` - Enter nothing
+- `Does the "lint" script create any outputs?` - Enter nothing
 - `Would you like remote caching to make your build faster?` - Choose `Skip for now`

 ### Explore Your Workspace